culshoefer/codeCurriculum-gitbook/chapter2.md

 ```
 For this, append the end of the list to a newly created list, similarly to our Factorial example.

-4. **Challenge** Write a version of the Fibonacci function which works with loops.

 ### Notes on good code style
 In order to make our code readable and easily understandable by others as well, we need to adopt and adhere to a certain coding style.
 The coding conventions for Python are in a document called [PEP8](https://www.python.org/dev/peps/pep-0008/), which specifies the most common conventions: